gbdev/pandocs/content/Rendering.md

 anywhere on the screen.
 Sprites are often called *objects* when talking about the hardware functionality.

-Sprites are fairly small (8x8 or 8x16), so several hardware objects are often combined to produce a larger graphic, which is often referred to as a *sprite*.
+Sprites are fairly small (1 tile or 2 stacked, so 8x8 or 8x16 pixels), so several hardware objects are often combined to produce a larger graphic, which is often referred to as a *sprite*.